Fri, Sep 15-Sat, Nov 18

-French photographer Alain Willaume lives and works in Paris.
-He began his photography career in 1979.
+Alain Willaume began his photography career in 1979.
+He received the Kodak Award “Prix de la Critique” in 1979 and the First Prize Sony World Photography Award in 2011.
 Since 2010, Willaume has been a member of Tendance Floue, a French collective of experimental photographers which received the ICP Publication Infinity Award in 2007 for the book Sommes-nous?, featuring text by Jean Baudrillard.
-He works outside the traditions of documentary photography to create unusual photos that evoke a ghostly undercurrent in our everyday lives.
-He was the recipient of a First Prize Sony World Photography Award in 2011, and he received the Kodak Award "Prix de la Critique" in 1979.
-Alain’s work has been exhibited worldwide.
-Since 2003, he has also been a guest professor in art schools (Strasbourg and more recently Nancy).
+Willaume lives and works in Paris.
+Since 2003, he has been a guest professor in art schools including Strasbourg and more recently Nancy.

 VULNERABLE is the sixth exhibition in the French Protocol series, through which François Hébel and FIAF aim to introduce contemporary French photographers with distinctive styles to American audiences.
 A type of conscious and controlled photography, the French Protocol, as Hébel sees it, is the antithesis of the “decisive moment,” the term famously coined by Henri Cartier-Bresson.
 Instead, it defines technical approaches and serial aesthetics—a frame, a light—that together become the signature of the project or the entire work of the photographer.
 This approach was first developed by the Anglo-Saxons while the French were attached to photo reportage and humanist discourse.
 However, a new generation of French photographers has brilliantly adopted the technique, applying it to a variety of photographic modes.